 For Windows Store iTunes users: cmd /c mklink /J "C:\Users\[USERNAME]\Apple\MobileSync\Backup" "D:\New iTunes Backup"

 Step 6.
 Press the "Enter" key to execute the command.
 After everything has been done, you'll see a new folder named Backup appears within the MobileSync folder.

-Quite frankly, we don't recommend you to change the default iPhone backup location on your computer because any improper operations you do or changes you made during the process may ruin your backup files.
-For Apple, this is a yet to be solved technical problem.
+Quite frankly, we don't recommend you change the default iPhone backup location on your computer because any improper operations you do or changes you make during the process may ruin your backup files.
+For Apple, this is a yet-to-be-solved technical problem.
 If you don't want to lose any important backup files, just try some other backup solutions instead.

 Compared with iTunes and iCloud, this program offers more backup options, such as:

 - It offers two backup solutions - backup the entire iPhone/iPad or backup only selected files.

 - It allows you to set the default backup location.

 - It lets you transfer iOS files between iOS devices seamlessly.